-If you are planning a construction project away from a municipal area, you will most likely need to include plans for a septic tank and field lines.
-The location and number of field lines will be determined by the percolation test (sometimes called a perc or perk test) and local codes.
+Septic systems handle on-site wastewater management just outside your home.
+Maybe your construction project is away from a municipal area, or you just like the idea of handling wastewater treatment privately.
+Whatever the reason for using a septic system, sizing the septic tank correctly is crucial to the system running well.
+The location and number of field lines will be determined by the percolation test,sometimes called a perc or perk test, and local codes.
 The size of the septic tank can be based on water usage or home size.

 Calculation by Water Usage